 There are three boat launch ramps within the park.
 Two are located on the developed side of the park, and the third is off of Highway 70 on Indian Creek Road.
 The park offers seasonal pontoon boat rides.

-Edgar Evins Marina and Restaurant is located within the state park but is privately owned and operated.
-The marina operates year-round with boat rentals, slip rentals, gas sales, gift shop, boat repair, fishing supplies and information.
-The Galley Restaurant is a seasonal, please contact the marina office for operating dates and hours at 931-858-5695 or 888-858-5695.
+The Edgar Evins Marina is open year-round and offers boat rentals, boat repair, slip rentals, small gifts, gas sales and fishing supplies.
+The Galley Restaurant is open seasonally.
+Please contact the marina office for operating dates and hours at 931-858-5695 or 888-858-5695.
+Edgar Evins marina and restaurant is privately owned and operated.

 From spring to fall, the observation tower enables treetop-level views of abundant mixed hardwood forests.
 Birding can result in sightings of numerous songbirds, including Scarlet and Summer Tanagers, and the rare Cerulean Warbler, a consistent summer resident.
 On the peninsula below the cabins, transient waterfowl may be spotted as well as Bald Eagles and Osprey.